ksopyla/scikit-learn-tutorial/README.md

 ### Standard metrics precsion, recall, f1 measure -

-Example shows how to compute basic classifier measures like: precision, recall, f1
+The example shows how to compute basic classifier measures like precision, recall, f1

 File: [metrics.py](/metrics/metrics.py)

 ### precision-recall curve

-Examples explain how to interpret the precision-recall curve in ideal, random case.
+Examples explain how to interpret the precision-recall curve in an ideal, random case.
-What to do if curve of two models look like similar.
+What to do if the curve of two models looks similar.

 File:
 * [precision-recall-curve.py](/metrics/precision-recall-curve.py)